materialsproject/public-docs/downloading-data/how-do-i-download-the-materials-project-database.md

 [differences-between-new-and-legacy-api.md](differences-between-new-and-legacy-api.md)
 {% endcontent-ref %}

 To use the API, you can use any client that can make HTTP requests (e.g. GET, POST).
-However, we recommend and support an official Python client. **This is the best way to interact with the Materials Project API.** Using the official Python client allows full integratoin with Materials Project software like _pymatgen_.
+However, we recommend and support an official Python client. **This is the best way to interact with the Materials Project API.** Using the official Python client allows full integration with Materials Project software like _pymatgen_.

 {% content-ref url="using-the-api/" %}
 [using-the-api](using-the-api/)